CodingTea17/epicodus_setup_script/README.md

 # My Custom Epicodus iMac Setup Script
-_Everyday the computers are reset and there are certain features I'd like to have everyday._
+_Everyday the computers are reset and there are certain features I'd like to have easily available to me._

 ## Setup
 1. Clone the repo